Skip to Main Content

 Lunch vs. Dinner: The Same Counter, a Different Register

-Matsukawa runs lunch service on Thursdays and Saturdays, from noon to 2 pm, alongside evening service from 6 to 8 pm Monday through Saturday.
-Sunday is closed.
+Matsukawa runs lunch service on Fridays, Saturdays, and Sundays, from noon to 2 pm, alongside evening service on Wednesdays, Thursdays, Fridays, Saturdays, and Sundays from 5 to 10 pm.
+Monday and Tuesday are closed.
 The format distinction between these two services is worth examining, because at a counter of eight seats and a fixed omakase structure, the variables are subtler than at a larger restaurant with separate lunch and dinner menus.

 Evening service at a counter like this carries the weight of occasion.
 The 6 to 8 pm window is compact by tasting-menu standards.
 Two hours for an omakase at this recognition level suggests a menu calibrated to move with intent: no extended amuse-bouche sequence, no interlude pauses designed to extend the clock.
 The room at that hour will be at full capacity for much of the service, eight people sharing the same meal at close range, which is the social geometry that omakase counters depend on.